catseye/Oxcart/README.md

     (f ∘ g)(x) = g(f(x))

-then (rather arbitrarily picking the symbol ⊛ to denote it) composition of CPS functions can be defined as
+then, rather arbitrarily picking the symbol ⊛ to denote it, composition of CPS functions can be defined as

     (f ⊛ g)(x, κ) = f(x, λs. g(s, κ))